Epiretinal Membrane

 While this surgery has a high success rate, it’s important to understand that it doesn’t guarantee complete restoration of your vision.
 Some people experience significant improvement, but others might still have some residual visual distortion.

-What to Expect During Vitrectomy Surgery:
+What to Expect During Vitrectomy Surgery In Jaipur:

 Here’s how it works: